Boil Water Alert

 How Long Will This Last?

-Council does not currently know how long this the boiled water alert will remain in place.
+Council does not currently know how long this the boil water alert will remain in place.
 The duration will be based on achieving turbidity levels of the source water measuring consistently below 4NTU which will permit sanitation of the water to meet drinking standard.

 Thank you for your understanding and cooperation.